OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Terminal-Shell-and-File-Management.md

 4. Use the command ``ls`` to list the files in this terminals current working directory.

-5. Selection the "Files" application from the Ubuntu-GUI menu.
-By default this will open to the same Home directory and show show graphical representations of the same directory as seen in the ``ls`` output.
+5. Select the "Files" application from the Ubuntu-GUI menu.
+By default this will open to the same Home directory and show graphical representations of the same directory as seen in the ``ls`` output.
 <br>

 6. In the terminal, run the Command ``mkdir test`` and then issue the command ``cd test``, to create a new directory and change the CWD for the terminal to that new directory.
-Note the change in the prompt to be ``itsclass@its-ud-xx:~/test$`` In many linux terminals given the home directory the shortcut ``~``.
+Note the change in the prompt to be ``itsclass@its-ud-xx:~/test$`` In many linux terminals the home directory the shortcut ``~``.
 This prompt is configurable and non-standardized but most linux distributions include the CWD in the terminal prompt.

 7. Note that ``test`` also appears in the Files GUI.